Kuttner/pyPET/README.md

 This Python library contains scripts, data and an example notebook to perform tracer kinetic modeling for dynamic PET data.

 ## Aim
-The purpose of this exercise is to learn how to perform tissue compartment modeling in Python using the reversible two tissue compartment model.
+The purpose of this library is to provide scripts that perform tracer kinetic modeling in Python using.
+The library contains code for the following compartment models:
+- One-tissue compartment model [1]
+- Two-tissue irreversible compartment model [1]
+- Two-tissue reversible compartment model [1]
+- Patlak graphical analysis [2]

 ## Requirments
 You can work either using your local standard Python installation, or by using for example Google Colabs.

 ## Dataset

-Example data for this package is available in this repository under './Example_data/'.
+Example data for this package is available in this repository under `./Example_data/`.

 The data consists of two files:
 - The AIF of a mouse measured during 45 minutes with 1s sampling interval.